isomerpages/moe-nanhuahigh/_our-experience/Programmes/Direct School Admission (DSA).md

 1. Selection of students for the 2024 DSA exercise will take place from 24 June – 9 September.

-2. In addition to meeting the criteria for DSA talent area, applicants must take Higher Chinese/Chinese as Mother Tongue Language.
+2. In addition to meeting the criteria for DSA talent area, applicants must take Higher Chinese Language or Chinese Language as their Mother Tongue subject.
+Applicants must also be posted to secondary schools through Posting Group 3 (G3).

 3. Please note that meeting all the criteria does not guarantee the student will be shortlisted/given an offer.
 Due to different profiles of applicants, selection/shortlisting trends may differ year on year.